Shearless bifurcations in particle transport for reversed shear tokamaks: Introduction

-In this paper, we present a numerical investigation of the formation of single or multiple STBs due to various reversed shear profile types.
-The use of an ${\bf E}\times{\bf B}$ drift guiding-center description enables us to generate reversed shear profiles \cite{horton98}.
+In this paper, we present a numerical investigation of the formation of single or multiple shearless curves due to reversed magnetic and electric shear profiles.
+The use of an $\mathbf{E}\times\mathbf{B}$ drift guiding-center description allows us to choose the radial profiles for the safety factor, radial electric field, and toroidal velocity.
+In this way, we are able to use reversed shear profiles, in order to study shearless transport barriers.
 A numerically obtained Poincaré map is used to compute the rotation number profile, which takes into account all reversed shear profiles.
 It turns out that there can be one or more STBs, corresponding to extrema of the rotation number profiles.
-Shearless surfaces can be created or destroyed by bifurcations triggered by changing the safety factor profile in a suitable way.
-We describe three different bifurcation scenarios, comprising one, two, and three coexisting shearless curves, respectively.
-We identify the dynamical mechanisms causing these shearless bifurcations.
+Shearless curves can be created or destroyed by bifurcations triggered by suitable changing the safety factor profile.
+We also identify the dynamical mechanisms causing these shearless bifurcations.

-This paper is organized as follows: in Section 2 we present the drift guiding-center model to be used in the numerical simulations and the construction leading to the Poincaré map to be used in this work.
+This paper is organized as follows: in Section 2, we present the drift guiding-center model to be used in the numerical simulations and the construction leading to the Poincaré map to be used in this work.
 Section 3 introduces the different reversed shear profiles to be considered in the numerical simulations, showing the appearance of shearless surfaces at the extrema of rotation number profiles.
-In Section 4 we discuss the possible shearless bifurcation scenarios.
-Our Conclusions are left to the final Section.
+In Section 4, we discuss the possible shearless bifurcation scenarios.
+Our conclusions are left to the final Section.